top of page

 Search

-Why Black Gen-Alpha Students Still Feel Out of Place in Modern Classrooms
+Why Black Gen-Alpha Students Still Feel Excluded in American Classrooms

 Despite being the most diverse generation ever, Gen-Alpha continues to learn from curricula designed decades ago for a predominantly white student population.